react-native-component/react-native-smart-pull-to-refresh-listview/README.md

 for ios, written in pure JS, for android, written in JS and Java.

 This component is compatible with React Native 0.25 and newer.
+Because of the changed react native source api, it is not compatible with React Native 0.30 and newer for android now.

 ## Preview